[Emilia-Romagna Art Cities] Parma in 3 Minutes

 BEYOND THE CITY OF PARMA

-If the city of Parma is a little Italian capital, its territory represents all the beauty can be found in Italy.
-From the banks of the Po River to the Apennine peaks we could see a succession of ancient castles, noble manor houses, villas and country residences and food factories and museums set in a varied landscape that goes from the immense plain spaces to the narrow valleys Mountain.
+Parma’s territory represents a small summary of all the beauty you can find in Italy.
+From the banks of the Po River to the Apennine peaks we could see a succession of ancient castles, noble manor houses, and villas.
+Country residences, food factories, and museums set in a varied and lush landscape.

 In the so-called Bassa Padania (the north Italian Region which extends throughout the Po river valley) the culture of the land and the processing of pork meat are transformed into true works of culinary art with ancient traditions, even if there are architectural masterpieces such as the Colorno Palace with its vast gardens and the Fontanellato Castle.